Fraud Response Plan

 7.2 If the case is not immediately accepted, or only partly accepted by the Police, the Chief Executive shall set up a team to conduct a full investigation in order to establish all of the facts.

-This team will be led up by the Fraud Investigation Officer, who was appointed for the preliminary enquiry.
+This team will be led by the Fraud Investigation Officer, who was appointed for the preliminary enquiry.

 Taking into account the nature and scale of the suspected fraud, additional technical expertise from internal audit may be acquired.